nautechsystems/nautilus_trader/README.md

 We aim to maintain a stable, passing build across all branches.

 - `master`: Reflects the source code for the latest released version.
-- `nightly`: May contain experimental features, merged from the `develop` branch daily at 14:00 UTC.
+- `nightly`: Includes experimental and in-progress features, merged from the `develop` branch daily at 14:00 UTC and also when required.
-- `develop`: Very active with frequent commits and may include experimental features.
+- `develop`: The most active branch, frequently updated with new commits, including experimental and in-progress features.

-Our [roadmap](/ROADMAP.md) aims to achieve a stable API for version 2.x (likely post-Rust port).
+Our [roadmap](/ROADMAP.md) aims to achieve a **stable API for version 2.x** (likely after the Rust port).
-Once we reach this milestone, we will implement a formal release process, including deprecation periods for any API changes.
+Once this milestone is reached, we plan to implement a formal release process, including deprecation periods for any API changes.
 This approach allows us to maintain a rapid development pace for now.

+## Redis

+Using Redis with NautilusTrader is **optional** and only required if configured as the backend for a cache database or [message bus](https://nautilustrader.io/docs/latest/concepts/message_bus).
+See the Redis section of the [Installation Guide](https://nautilustrader.io/docs/latest/getting_started/installation#redis) for further details.

 ## Makefile